 The malware is one of the four strains of viruses Kaspersky found after analysing code from Flame’s command and control servers.
 There, researchers discovered communications protocols for IP, SPE, SP, and FL.
 “FL” was quickly identified as Flame.
 SPE is today’s miniFlame.
 Kaspersky says SP is likely an older version of SPE.
 IP is yet to be found and is the youngest of the four.

-Flame was discovered earlier this year and was quickly labeled one of the most advanced cyber espionage tools known.
-It targets the Middle East and is packed with modules that all perform some sort of spying technique such as turning on the computer’s microphones to record audio and taking screen shots when certain communications apps are open such as email or Skype.
+Flame was discovered earlier this year and was quickly labelled one of the most advanced cyber espionage tools known.
+It targets the Middle East and is packed with modules that all perform some sort of spying technique such as turning on the computer’s microphones to record audio and taking screenshots when certain communications apps are open such as email or Skype.
 Gauss was found soon thereafter targeting systems in Lebanon, specifically programmed to steal bank account login credentials and other associated data.